Fallen-Breath/tweakermore/docs/document-en_us.md

 ### Litematica-RemoveEntityCommandPolicy (lmRemoveEntityCommandPolicy)

-The activate policy of option lmRemoveEntityCommand
+The activate policy of option Litematica-RemoveEntityCommand

-- auto: Apply the override if the given command is valid (clientside check)
+- auto: Apply the override iif. the given command is valid (clientside check)

 - always: Apply the override in all cases